ebizzity/PL-DNS-Proxy/README.md

 This template allows deploying two Ubuntu/NGINX VMs using an existing resource for the Virtual Network and subnet.
 It also allows for choosing between SSH and Password authenticate.

-The deployment will configure NGINIX, but this can also be done manually if desired.
+The deployment will configure NGINX, but this can also be done manually if desired.
 The steps below outline the manual deployment process.

 - Identify the SSH ports of the VMSS by looking at the NAT rules on the DNSProxyloadBalancer
 - ssh to the desired back-end VMSS instance